 That’s the Belfort he was talking about.
 Be sure to pace yourself on the trip up because collapsing on the Belfort stairs would be a terrible way to start your 24 hours in Bruges.
 Take time to examine the bells and pretend that you are Esmeralda the gypsy and Quasimodo is waiting in the wings.

 Pro Tip: Don’t let any of the bells fall on your head!

 2) Medieval Squares of Bruges

-When you’re done at the Belfort, use the rest of your morning to explore the adorable little medieval houses and the rest of the two main squares in Bruges: Markt and Burg.
+When you’re done at the Belfort, use the rest of the first half of your 24 hours in Bruges to explore the adorable little medieval houses and the rest of the two main squares: Markt and Burg.
 The picture above is Markt, getting ready to celebrate Belgian National Day.